Lorenzo Pellegrini

 Pellegrini is an academy graduate of Roma, having joined the club in 2007, and made his senior debut in 2015.
-He departed for Sassuolo later that year where he made over 50 appearances across all competitions before returning to Roma in July 2017.
+He departed for Sassuolo later that year, where he made over fifty appearances across all competitions, before returning to Roma in July 2017.

 Club career

 Roma

 Born in Rome, Pellegrini, who had suffered from arrhythmia as a youngster, joined the youth academy of local side Roma at the age of nine.
-Having previously represented the club in the UEFA Youth League, he was handed his senior debut at the age of 18 by manager Rudi Garcia on 22 March 2015, coming on as a second-half substitute for Salih Uçan in a 1–0 Serie A win over Cesena.
+Having previously represented the club in the UEFA Youth League, he was handed his senior debut at the age of 18 by manager Rudi Garcia on 22 March 2015, coming on as a second-half substitute for Salih Uçan in a 1–0 Serie A victory against Cesena.

 Sassuolo

 On 30 June 2015, Pellegrini signed for fellow Serie A side Sassuolo for a fee of €1.25 million.
 In terms of the transfer agreement, Roma retained a buy-back-clause which afforded the club the opportunity to re-purchase Pellegrini at a future stage.
-He made his debut for the club on 8 November 2015, starting in a 1–0 league win over Carpi, and scored his first goal the following month when he netted in a 3–0 win over Sampdoria.
-He ultimately made 20 appearances for the season, including one in the Coppa Italia, and scored three goals.
-During the 2016–17 season, Pellegrini became the youngest player to have a hand in 10 goals in a single Serie A campaign, having registered six goals and four assists by 10 April 2017.
+Pellegrini made his debut for the club on 8 November 2015, starting in a 1–0 league victory against Carpi, and scored his first goal the following month when he netted in a 3–0 victory against Sampdoria.
+He eventually made 20 appearances for the season, including one in the Coppa Italia, and scored three goals.
+During the 2016–17 season, Pellegrini became the youngest player to have a hand in ten goals in one Serie A campaign, having registered six goals and four assists by 10 April 2017.
 He made 34 appearances across all competitions for the campaign, scoring eight goals registering seven assists, before re-signing for Roma at the end of the season.

 Return to Roma

-On 30 June 2017, Roma exercised the buy back clause of €10 million, which was included in Pellegrini's transfer agreement with Sassuolo, to bring him back to Rome on a five-year deal.
+On 30 June 2017, Roma exercised the buyback clause of €10 million, which was included in Pellegrini's transfer agreement with Sassuolo, to bring him back to Rome on a five-year deal.
 On the same day Roma youth product Federico Ricci joined Sassuolo outright, for a €3 million fee.
-Pellegrini scored his first-ever goal for the club on 1 December 2017, netting Roma's third goal in a 3–1 league win over SPAL.
+Pellegrini scored his first-ever goal for the club on 1 December 2017, netting Roma's third goal in a 3–1 league victory against SPAL.

+On 25 May 2022, Pellegrini captained A.S.
+Roma in the inaugural Europa Conference League final, which his team won 1–0 against Feyenoord.
+He was also named Player of the Season in that competition.
+On 31 May 2023, he captained his team in the Europa League final which they lost 4–1 on penalties against Sevilla following a 1–1 draw after extra time.